IbraTech04/DriveClonrPro/Readme.md

 1. DriveClonrPro does not check for ample space before cloning.
 This is something I aim to rectify in the future.
 2. Any exception within the Google Drive API (or anywhere else, for that matter) will cause DriveClonrPro to crash.
 This is something I aim to rectify in the future.
 3. Tkinter seems to not like the cloning screen; The layout of the objects moves around a lot when the length of the file name changes.
 This is something I aim to rectify in the future.
+4. The UI doesn't scale properly; it becomes blurry when scaled up.
+This is probably an issue with Tkinter that I don't think I can fix easily

 ## Features: